-Past Movie is similar to a normal movie, except that it captures about five seconds of whatever happened in front of the lens before [●] was pressed to start shooting.
-Past Movie is a great way to make sure that you never just miss that special moment because you press the [●] button too late.
+Past Movie is similar to a normal movie, except that it captures about five seconds of whatever happened in front of the lens before the shutter button was pressed to start shooting.
+Past Movie is a great way to make sure that you never just miss that special moment because you press the shutter button too late.